usgs/lcmap-ard-gap-filler/README.md

 ## Usage
+A typical workflow is 1) download the time series image stack, 2) generate training data, 3) fill time series with data gaps.

 ### Generate training data
 The primary inputs are acquisition dates of images and the image stack as 3d array (n_rows, n_columns, n_timesteps).